kocienda/Any/README.md

 # Any

 <a name="introduction"></a>
 I'm fascinated by C++ [`std::any`](https://en.cppreference.com/w/cpp/utility/any), and by the prospect of using a strongly-typed language to create a class to hold values of any type.
 This document and the code in this repository describes my investigations into the details of making an "Any" implementation of my own, one that runs faster than the standard library implementations of `std::any` in the [LLVM/libcxx](https://github.com/llvm-mirror/libcxx/blob/master/include/any) and [GCC/libstdc++](https://github.com/gcc-mirror/gcc/blob/master/libstdc%2B%2B-v3/include/std/any) projects.
-I started my work by reading through theirs.
-You can learn a lot by studying the experts.
+I started my work by reading through theirs, and I learned a lot by studying the experts.

-The [`Cyto::Any`](https://github.com/kocienda/Any/blob/master/cyto-any.h) class I wrote does indeed run faster, approaching 2x faster for some common usage patterns according to my tests, even more in other cases, and this is thanks to an optimization idea I describe below.
+The [`Cyto::Any`](https://github.com/kocienda/Any/blob/master/cyto-any.h) class I wrote does indeed run faster, approaching 2x faster for some common usage patterns according to my tests, even more in other cases.
+This is thanks to an optimization idea I describe below, a riff on [virtual function tables](https://en.wikipedia.org/wiki/Virtual_method_table).
 I'm publishing my code and results here for your comment and use, as well as for your confirmation or refutation.

 NB.
 In this document, Any with a leading capital letter refers to the general idea of a class capable of holding values regardless of type, including my own implementation, while_ `std::any` refers to the specific API and embodiment of this notion as offered in C++17.